 Carolyn joined the ISMRD Board following the death of her son in September 2006 at the age of 10.
 Matthew had Fucosidosis.
 Carolyn, her husband Chris and their two other children, Isabella and Dominic, live in Canberra, the capital of Australia.
 Carolyn works for Barnardos Australia, supporting foster carers.
 She holds an Honours degree in French, with sub-majors in Mathematics and Psychology from the University of Western Australia, and a Graduate Diploma in Management from Monash University, Victoria, Australia.

 Carolyn’s dream is to see newborn screening and treatments for all the glycoproteinoses.

-Juanita Van Dam, Board Member Chair Fundraising Committee, Australia
+Juanita Van Dam, Chair of Fundraising Committee, Australia

 Until now I have been very passionate in the Union and Labor movement for people’s rights & conditions in Australia.
 I believe this will now carry me through to advocate and push for a cure for ML3.
 I work full time in Human Services and spend my spare time with my gorgeous children to enjoy as much life as we can, while we can.

 Kevin Gates, Board Member, United States